Kaumualiʻi Highway Improvements, Anonui Street TO Maluhia Road

 The Public Scoping period begins Tuesday, August 26, 2025 and runs through September.
 Public comments will be received until September 26, 2025.

-Open House Meeting Aug.
-26, 2025
+Public Scoping Open House & Virtual Meeting - August 2025

 How to Comment